FarmerT/absa-payments/README.md

 ---------------------
 1. Open IntelliJ IDE
 2. Click Open
-3. Select Project Folder
+3. Open Project Folder on your PC
+4. Select pom.xml
-4. Click OK (the project will be opened)
+5. Click OK
+6. Click Open as Project

 * STEPS TO FOLLOW FOR RUNNING THE SCRIPT